-There’s nothing like a slab of Shepherd's pie on a cold St. Patrick's Day.
-Shepherd’s pie is the perfect simple dinner that’s sure to put a smile on the face of any Irish person in your life as they celebrate our patron saint.
+There’s nothing like a slab of Shepherd's pie on a cold day.
+Shepherd’s pie is the perfect simple dinner that’s sure to put a smile on the face of any Irish person in your life.

 Shepherd’s pie, or cottage pie as it’s known in Britain, is believed to have existed since around 1791 when potatoes became an available, affordable crop to the poor.
 This dish was a perfect way to stretch leftover roasted meat.